Periogard Side Effects

 Other dosage forms:

-Along with its needed effects, chlorhexidine topical (the active ingredient contained in Periogard) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, chlorhexidine topical (the active ingredient contained in Periogard) may cause unwanted side effects that require medical attention.

 - Blistering, burning, itching, peeling, skin rash, redness, swelling, or other signs of irritation on the skin